AbhishekGowda28/daily-coding/100-js-algo/README.md

 For arr = [-1, 150, 190, 170, -1, -1, 160, 180], the output should be sortByHeight(arr) = [-1, 150, 160, 170, -1, -1, 180, 190].

 ---
+# Minesweeper

+In the popular Minesweeper game you have a board with some mines and those cells that don't contain a mine have a number in it that indicates the total number of mines in the neighboring cells.
+Starting off with some arrangement of mines we want to create a Minesweeper game setup.

+**Example**

+matrix = [[true, false, false],[false, true, false],[false, false, false]]

+minesweeper(matrix) = [[1, 2, 1],[2, 1, 1],[1, 1, 1]]

+---